Gauddel/yahli/README.md

 yarn start
 ```

-For activate this extensions, go to :
+For activating this extensions, go to :
 ```
 chrome://extensions/
 ```